ABOUT KATE BERNAL

 Since both of my parents worked full-time and worked independently, my mom opened another bank account to track their businesses’ incomes better.
 She always tried to find the best deals to keep expenses low and savings interest rates high.
 So, she would switch banks every few years to get the best deals.

-I’m so happy I was able to learn all of this from my mom and even taught her and my brother many personal finance lessons years later.
+I’m so happy I learned all this from my mom and even taught her and my brother many personal finance lessons years later.

 I’m so glad she opened a bank account for me when I was a baby.
 She taught me to always save money, no matter what.